-- Satisfactory-if the faculty member has received "overall satisfactory" annual evaluations during each of the years in the period under review; he or she must be given a "satisfactory" sustained performance evaluation (CBA Article 10.3.C.2-a.) - In cases where the faculty member has not received "overall satisfactory" annual evaluations during each of the years in the period under review, he or she may be given a "satisfactory" sustained performance evaluation based upon documentation of sustained performance overall during the period.
-The report may contain specific recommendations for continued professional growth and development that must be in the next PDP. - Unsatisfactory-if the faculty member has not received "overall satisfactory" annual evaluations during each of the years in the period under review, and in addition has failed to document sustained performance overall during the period and continued professional growth and development, he or she may be given an "unsatisfactory" sustained performance evaluation.
-In such cases, the report must include a rationale, consistent with Art.
-10.3C(2)(b) of the CBA. - Should the VPAA ultimately concur with the "unsatisfactory" sustained performance evaluation," a PIP listing constructive improvements to be undertaken by the faculty member will be developed in accordance with Articles 10.3.C(2)(b) and 10.3C(1)(b).
-The PIP and any subsequent information, which shows attainment of goals identified in the improvement plan, will be included with the Performance Review Report in the faculty member's personnel file.
+Satisfactory-if the faculty member has received "overall satisfactory" annual evaluations during each of the years in the period under review, they must be given a "satisfactory: sustained performance evaluation (see CBA Article 10.3.C.(2)a.)

+- In cases where the faculty member has not received "overall satisfactory: annual evaluations during each of the years in the period under review, they may be given a "satisfactory" sustained performance evaluation based upon documentation of sustained performance overall during the period. - The report may contain specific recommendations for continued professional growth and development that must be in the next PDP.

+Unsatisfactory-if the faculty member has not received "overall satisfactory" annual evaluations during each of the years in the period under review, and, in addition, has failed to document sustained performance overall during the period, including continued professional growth and development, they may be given in an "unsatisfactory" sustained performance evaluation.
+In such cases, the report must include a rationale, consistent with CBA Article 10.3C.(2)b.

+- Should the VPAA ultimately concur with the "unsatisfactory" sustained performance evaluation, a PIP listing constructive improvements to be undertaken by the faculty member will be developed in accordance with Articles 10.3C(1)b and 10.3C(2)b. - The PIP and any subsequent information, which shows attainment of goals identified in the improvement plan, will be included with the Performance Review Report in the faculty member's personnel file.